NuLink-network/docs/product/staker/staking_reward.md

 The left panel displays the `Staking Amount` information:

-  *  `VALID AMOUNT` shows the valid staking amount of the displayed epoch
+  *  `VALID AMOUNT` shows the total valid staking amount of all stakers in the selected epoch.
-  *  `TOTAL AMOUNT` indicates the total staking amount in the epoch user selected
+  *  `TOTAL AMOUNT` indicates the total staking amount of all stakers in the selected epoch.

 ![Staking Amount](../../miscellaneous/img/dashboard/stakingAmount.png)